carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/getting-started.md

 # Upgrade Guide

-To update **Utility Intelligence** you just need to do the following:
+To upgrade **Utility Intelligence** you just need to do the following:
 1. Backup your project
 2. Remove the following folders:
 	- CarlosLab/Common